kloptops/Portmaster-misc/OpenFodder/README.md

 - [x] Get game to work.
 - [x] Figure out controls
-- [ ] Test it on AmberELEC
+- [x] Test it on AmberELEC
-- [ ] Test it on ArkOS
+- [x] Test it on ArkOS

 # Thanks

-A special thanks to the excellent folks on the [AmberELEC discord](https://discord.com/invite/R9Er7hkRMe), especially Cebion for all the testing.
+A special thanks to the excellent folks on the [AmberELEC discord](https://discord.com/invite/R9Er7hkRMe), especially Cebion and Snoopy for all the testing.